chroma-core/chroma/clients/js/DEVELOP.md

 ### Running test

-`yarn test` will launch a test docker backend.
+`yarn test` will launch a test docker backend, run a db cleanup and run tests.
 `yarn test:run` will run against the docker backend you have running.
 But CAUTION, it will delete data.
 This is the easiest and fastest way to run tests.

 ### Pushing to npm